-The Group presents negative working capital totalling Euro 1,180,206 thousand at 31 December 2021 (negative working capital totalling Euro 1,168,248 thousand at 31 December 2020), which is a common circumstance in the business in which it engages and in its financial structure, primarily the MásMóvil Group, acquired during 2020, and Euskaltel Group, acquired during 2021, and this is not considered by the Directors to be a barrier to the normal performance of the Group's business.
+The Group presents negative working capital totalling Euro 1,180,812 thousand at 31 December 2022 (negative working capital totalling Euro 1,180,206 thousand at 31 December 2021), which is a common circumstance in the business in which it engages and in its financial structure, and this is not considered by the Directors to be a barrier to the normal performance of the Group's business.
 The Directors of the Company do not believe that cash requirements in the short and medium term will exceed its current financing capacity, taking into consideration the particularities of working capital within its business.

-The Group's primary business is the rendering of telecommunications services which operates with a reduced payment collection period which, associated with a supplier payment period of 56.38 days (54.12 days in 2020) allows the Group's resources to be optimized since they operate with negative working capital.
+The Group's primary business is the rendering of telecommunications services which operates with a reduced payment collection period which, associated with a supplier payment period of 56.06 days (56.38 days in 2021) allows the Group's resources to be optimized since they operate with negative working capital.

-The Group has available financing facilities at 31 December 2021, notably RCF tranche (Euro 750,000 thousand) which has a maturity of 2027 (see note 14 (a)).
-At the date of preparation of these consolidated financial statements, the Group has not drawn down against this facility.
+The Group has available financing facilities at 31 December 2022, notably RCF tranche (Euro 750 million) which has a maturity of 2027 (see note 14 (a)).
+At the date of these consolidated financial statements, the Group has not drawn down against this facility.
 This credit facility can be used for Group's general corporate purposes.
 It has an "springing covenant" defined as consolidated Senior Net Debt leverage ratio (consolidated Senior Net debt/EBITDA (as EBITDA is defined in the facility)).
 This "springing covenant" has to be lower than the cap stated in the TLB and it is activated at the time the drawndown amount exceeds 40% of the total credit facility.